-- 1. Clinical experience gained from direct patient care, supervised by senior clinicians and based on a clinical curriculum - 2.
-Experience of professional and ethical practice through mentorship by senior clinicians and supported by RCPI's mandatory courses. - 3.
-An academic programme of journal clubs, grand rounds, SHO tutorials provided in training hospitals - 4.
-Formal assessment of the knowledge and skills gained by each trainee during their clinical experience.
-This assessment takes place in the form of structured and workplace based assessments and an annual evaluation, regular review with trainer and training leads, and the mandatory MRCPI examination specialities and therefore their training experience will differ.
-As a result, the topics and practical skills obtained during BST will reflect the individual's rotation scheme.
-Dr John McDermott, Associate Director, Basic Specialist Training
+- 1 Clinical experience gained from direct patient care, supervised by senior clinicians and based on a clinical curriculum. - 2 Experience of professional and ethical practice through mentorship by senior clinicians and supported by RCPI's mandatory courses. - 3 An academic programme of journal clubs, grand rounds, SHO tutorials provided in training hospitals. - 4 Formal assessment of the knowledge and skills gained by each Trainee during their clinical experience.
+This assessment takes place in the form of structured and workplace based assessments and an annual evaluation, regular review with Trainer and training leads, and the mandatory MRCPI examination.